Latest COVID settings

 - plan ahead and travel during the less busy times between 10am and 3pmlaunch if you can

 - check the capacity of services before you travel with the Trip Plannerlaunch, transport appslaunch or social medialaunch to see which services have enough space for you to maintain physical distancing

 - if you cannot maintain physical distancing, wait for the next service

 - practise good personal hygiene.

-Visit Transport for NSW for COVID safe guidance on
+Visit Transport for NSW for more guidance.

 Wearing a face mask continues to be mandatory in airports and on flights in NSW.
 From 6pm on Friday 22 April it is also mandatory to wear a mask at a cruise terminal (Eden Cruise Wharf, the Overseas Passenger Terminal, and White Bay Cruise Terminal).

 Taxis and rideshare services

 - can travel in a vehicle with people who they do not live with